Dr Conrad Pilditch

 PhD

-- Harris, Rachel (in progress).
-The effects of benthic communities on sediment stability.
+- Drylie, Tarn (in progress).
+The effects of low level disturbances on coastal soft sediment biodiversity and ecosystem function.

 - Niemand, Clarisse (in progress).
-The impact of macroalgal mats on the structure and function of estuarine benthic communities
+The impact of macroalgal mats on the biodiversity and ecosystem functioning of benthic communities.

 - Dos Santos, Virginie (2011).
-Impacts of black swans and other stressors on seagrass productivity
+Impacts of black swans grazing and anthropogenic contaminants on New Zealand seagrass meadows.

 MSc